MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/configure-proxy-internet.md

 |*.blob.core.windows.net|Port 443|Outbound|Yes|
 |*.azure-automation.net|Port 443|Outbound|Yes|

->[!NOTE]
+> [!NOTE]
->*These connectivity requirements also apply to the previous Microsoft Defender for Endpoint for Windows Server 2016 and Windows Server 2012 R2 that requires the MMA.
-Instructions to onboard these operating systems with the new unified solution are at [Onboard Windows servers](configure-server-endpoints.md), or to migrate to the new unfiied solution at [Server migration scenarios in Microsoft Defender for Endpoint](/microsoft-365/security/defender-endpoint/server-migration).
+> *These connectivity requirements also apply to the previous Microsoft Defender for Endpoint for Windows Server 2016 and Windows Server 2012 R2 that requires the MMA.
+Instructions to onboard these operating systems with the new unified solution are at [Onboard Windows servers](configure-server-endpoints.md), or to migrate to the new unified solution at [Server migration scenarios in Microsoft Defender for Endpoint](/microsoft-365/security/defender-endpoint/server-migration).

 > [!NOTE]
 > As a cloud-based solution, the IP range can change.
 It's recommended you move to DNS resolving setting.